Link BuildingAn Important tactic of an integrated SEO Strategy

-With content and links standing out as key ranking factors that determine how well a site will perform in organic search; and Google’s ability to judge the quality of backlinks, it is also important to consider evaluating the quality of all backlinks that currently exist for your site.
-There is no reason to start a link building campaign without also assessing the quality of current backlinks.
-If “spammy,” bad or low-quality backlinks are hindering your site’s ability to rank, it is just as important to address them as it is to build new quality backlinks.
+With content and online mentions standing out as key ranking factors that determine how well a site will perform in organic search; and Google’s ability to judge the quality of backlinks, it is also important to consider evaluating the quality of all backlinks that currently exist for your site.
+There is no reason to start a campaign without also assessing the quality of the current portfolio.
+If “spammy,” bad or low-quality mentions are hindering your site’s ability to rank, it is just as important to address them as it is to build new quality ones.

 Why Bad Links Exist and What to do About Them

-There are several reasons why bad links exist which range from over-optimized text to links on unrelated websites.
-The good news is that there is a way to evaluate where the bad links exist and a recommended process to remove them.
-In cases where requests to remove links doesn’t produce the results you are looking for, there is also a process that allows you to request that Google “disavow” the offending links.
+There are several reasons why they exist which range from over-optimized text or mentions on unrelated websites.
+The good news is that there is a way to evaluate where they exist and a recommended process to remove them.
+In cases where requests to remove them doesn’t produce the results you are looking for, there is also a process that allows you to request that Google “disavow” the offending placements.

-Is your site ready for link building?
+Is your site ready?
 Before jumping right in, there are a few things to consider:

 - Is your site worthy?